- Implementation Procedure

 Administrative values must be assigned as a period of time.
 The term "indefinitely" will not be accepted by ITD Records Management when establishing administrative values.

-After the records series descriptions have been analyzed by ITD Records Management, they will be submitted to the Records Management Task Force for appraisal.
+After the records series descriptions have been analyzed by ITD Records Management, they will be routed through the Records Management Task Force for appraisal.

 The Records Management Task Force was created to assist agencies in establishing an accurate, legally-approved records retention schedule.
 The Task Force consists of the State Archivist, State Auditor, Attorney General, and State Records Management Administrator.
 The Records Management Task Force is responsible for reviewing and assigning the historical, fiscal, and legal values to the record series being submitted by the agency.

-The third step in establishing a records management program is determining the retention value of the record or how long each record series should be kept in the office and in storage before final disposition.
-Records should be retained in the office area as long as they serve the immediate administrative, legal, and fiscal purposes for which they were created.
+The third step in establishing a records management program is determining the retention value of the record or how long each record series should be retained before final disposition to satisfy the administrative, legal, and audit purposes for which they were created.
 When they no longer serve these purposes, they should be transferred to an inactive storage center, destroyed, or in some cases deposited in the State Archives.
 The following values must be considered during the appraisal of records:

 - Legal value: Records have legal value if they contain evidence of legally enforceable rights or obligations of the state.
 Examples are: (a) legal decisions and opinions, (b) fiscal documents representing agreements such as leases, titles, and contracts, and (c) records of legal proceedings.